Mittalpranshu/Sepsis-clinical-trials/readme.md

-# 🩺 PhysioNet Challenge 2019 - Training Set B (Early Prediction of Sepsis)
+# 🩺 PhysioNet Challenge 2019 - Early Prediction of Sepsis (Training Set B)

 This repository focuses on **Training Set B** from the [PhysioNet/Computing in Cardiology Challenge 2019: Early Prediction of Sepsis](https://physionet.org/content/challenge-2019/1.0.0/).
 The goal of this challenge is to develop algorithms that can **detect sepsis early** from ICU time-series data.